Blockstream/docs/liquid/node_setup.rst

    ``server=1``

-   If you use a non-default location for your Bitcoin node, you will also have to add the following parameter to your liquid.conf file, so that Liquid knows the location of the cookie file created by your Bitcoin node:
+   If you use a non-default location for your Bitcoin node, you will also have to add the following parameter to your elements.conf file, so that Liquid knows the location of the cookie file created by your Bitcoin node:

    ``mainchainrpccookiefile=<location_of_your_bitcoin_datadir>``
    |br| |br|